They are never there when they need to be

 All they think about is food

 Whale sharks migrate thousands of miles just for food.
 In fact they only migrate to eat.
-Whales sharks could have a trips destined for Phuket Thailand and find out there is food in Okinawa, Japan and they head there.
+Whale sharks could have a trip destined for Phuket Thailand and find out there is food in Okinawa, Japan and they head there.
 Very little thought is given to the divers waiting in Phuket.

-They are also lazy eaters neither biting or chewing their food and they mostly sieve plankton through their gills for nourishment.
-They process nutrients from about 6,000 liters of water a minute and and don’t chew any of it.
-I mean, what is the point of having almost 3,000 teeth (some on their eyes) if you are not going to chew your food.
+They are also lazy eaters neither biting nor chewing their food and they mostly sieve plankton through their gills for nourishment.
+They process nutrients from about 6,000 litres of water a minute and don’t chew any of it.
+I mean, what is the point of having almost 3,000 teeth (some on their eyes) if you are not going to chew your food?

 Food etiquette 2/10

-A first, the unique blue and white spotty patten can pretty impressive, however, stare at it long enough and it does become hypnotic …..
+At first, the unique blue and white spotty pattern can be pretty impressive, however, stare at it long enough and it does become hypnotic …..

-Ok, so scientist say that they all have a unique spotty patten that is akin to a humans fingerprint.
-However, who really knows what their best friends fingerprint looks like.
+Ok, so scientists say that they all have a unique spotty pattern that is akin to a human’s fingerprint.
+However, who really knows what their best friend’s fingerprint looks like?
 I don’t think too many people know the difference between a radial loop, ulnar loop, double loop or central pocket loop nor do the different spots on a whale shark.

 On the other hand, the humble Butterflyfish wear intricate patterns with striking backgrounds of blue, red, orange, or yellow.
 Many have dark bands across their eyes and round, eye-like dots on their flanks to confuse predators.

-The saying is, a Leopard never changes it’s spots, not a whale shark….
+The saying is, that a Leopard never changes its spots, not a whale shark….